-- Navigate to Configure > Networking > ARM > General.
-(If ARM is not a choice, go to Configure > My Proxy > Basic > General and ensure that ARM is On.) - 2.
+- 1. Navigate to Configure > Networking > ARM > General. - 2.
 Select IP Spoofing. - 3.
 Click Apply. - 4.
 Click Restart on Configure > My Proxy > Basic > General.

-Do not disable ARM while IP spoofing is enabled.
-If it is, client requests receive a cannot display Web page error; an error message is also recorded in /var/log/message.
+The ARM is a critical component of Content Gateway that should never be disabled.
+If it is disabled while IP spoofing is enabled, client requests receive a cannot display Web page error and an error message is recorded in /var/log/messages.

-For information about configuring WCCP routers, see Configuring WCCP v2 routers, page 50.
+For information about configuring WCCP routers, see Configuring WCCP v2 routers, page 54.